revk/ESP32-EPDSign/README.md

 # E-Paper boards

+This is no longer being maintained, use [EPD](https://github.com/revk/ESP32-EPD) instead.

+---

 ## Trademark

 This is an open source project, but bear in mind you cannot sell boards bearing the Andrews & Arnold Ltd name, the A&A logo, the registered trademark AJK logo, or the GS1 allocated EANs assigned to Andrews & Arnold Ltd.